maplibre/maplibre-native/design-proposals/2023-11-06-ambient-cache-initialization-speed-improvement.md

 ## Motivation

-We would like to improve the speed of ambient cache initialization when there is a lot of downloaded offline regions.
+We would like to improve the speed of ambient cache initialization when a lot of offline regions are downloaded.

 The problem is described in this issue : https://github.com/maplibre/maplibre-native/issues/1815